D-MGaikwad/freshersbatch-oct16/README.txt

-Assignment Contents:
+This are Assignment Contents:

 Section 0 -Use GIT as local VCS.
+Steps:1-20

 Objective: Commit HTML, CSS & JavaScript assignments into GIT.
 Section 1 -(HTML assignments)